jsgroth/jgenesis/backend/snes-coprocessors/README.md

 ### SPC7110

 Data decompression chip with a compression algorithm tailored to SNES graphical data, similar to S-DD1 but different algorithm.
-Used by 3 games, all by Hudson: _Tengai Makyou Zero_ (which also includes a real-time clock), _Momotarou Dentsetsu Happy_, and _Super Power League 4_
+Used by 3 games, all by Hudson: _Tengai Makyou Zero_, _Momotarou Dentsetsu Happy_, and _Super Power League 4_

+_Tengai Makyou Zero_ additionally included an Epson RTC-4513 real-time clock chip

+### S-RTC

+Sharp real-time clock chip used by 1 game, _Daikaijuu Monogatari II_ / _Super Shell Monsters Story II_

 ### ST010 / ST011